Phrasal Verb Exercises

 However, there is no real evidence that this is the case as most the profit flows back to the companies, not the people, and as soon as it becomes cheaper to manufacture in a different country, the companies will pull out of the country they are in and move to the more profitable one.
 So I don’t think there is any real long-term benefit.

 How well do you know the 10 words?

-In this phrasal verb quiz, you have three choices to fill the gap.
+In this phrasal verb exercise, you have three choices to fill the gap.
 Choose the right word or the right word form if it is the same word.